 Hen and Chicks, Houseleek, Live Forever

-Sempervivum 'Magnificum' is a small succulent that forms compact rosettes of deep purple leaves.
-The rosettes grow up to 6 inches (15 cm) in diameter and produce offsets, forming an attractive clump with age.
+Sempervivum 'Magnificum' is a beautiful small succulent that forms compact rosettes of rose to purple leaves.
+The rosettes can grow up to 6 inches (15 cm) in diameter and produce offsets, forming an attractive clump with age.
 The fleshy, pointed leaves change color depending on the season and have a protective waxy coating.

 USDA hardiness zones 5a to 10a: from −20 °F (−28.9 °C) to 35 °F (+1.7 °C).

 Sempervivums are not difficult to grow, provided they are not waterlogged and killed from excess watering.
 They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
 After the mother plant flowers, it will naturally die, but the plant has likely produced many offsets that will continue to grow by this time.
 These are excellent for cold windows.
 Sempervivum earned their popular name, "Hen and Chicks," from their growth habit.
 The mother plant, or hen, sends off numerous offsets, which will cluster around her base like chicks.
 These offsets can be easily repotted, or the plants can be left to form a clumping mat.